 - You don’t have money for a down payment.

 - Your credit score is fair or poor.

 - You plan to occupy the home.

-Now that you’re familiar with the basics on conventional, FHA and VA loans, dig deeper to find the perfect financing solution for your homebuying needs by exploring these articles:
+Now that you’re familiar with the basics on conventional, FHA and VA loans, dig deeper to find the perfect financing solution for your homebuying needs:

-- Learn more details about VA loans and who is eligible for them.
+- Learn more about VA loans and who is eligible for them.